Murder, drugs, surfers, and sharks take over this week’s episode of Hawaii Five-0.

 One of the first scenes of the show started off with an explosion – a ship explosion to be exact.
 This led the Five-0 to a local shark tour company who lost this boat and two others previously to arson.
 When they find out that one of the workers – the owner’s brother – was missing coinciding with the explosion, McGarrett and Williams took a trip out to the spot where their shark cage was also missing.
 They quickly discovered the brother, dead inside of the submerged cage.

 This led the investigation to a local surf club called Kapu, due to their strong dislike for the local shark tours.
-When the members in question had alibies for the time of the fire/murder the investigation took another turn.
+When the members in question had alibis for the time of the fire/murder the investigation took another turn.
 A different suspect – who turned out to be an FBI CI – was chased down by Kono and Chin Ho, but was also quickly cleared.

 The team then began looking at a crew of three local fishermen whose boat was coincidentally in an accident with the shark tour owner’s boat.
 With little to go on and a somewhat believable excuse for the accident, the team started to turn its attention, but a bit too soon.
-Max shortly after discovered the arm of one of the fisherman inside of a shark found and brought in by a local company.
+Max shortly after discovered the arm of one of the fishermen inside of a shark found and brought in by a local company.

 Once again the suspect list and investigation turned slightly when the second member of the fisherman crew wound up dead.
 So, they had one dead fisherman (Kaneshiro), one with only parts remaining (Lewis) and one missing (Lappert).
 Once finding remnants of the drug MDMA at the Lappert’s residence, the team suspected that the third fisherman held the key.